Your Guide to Moving to Jacksonville

 What are Jacksonville’s fastest-growing neighborhoods?

 Located 13 minutes east of downtown, Southside Estates is the fastest-growing neighborhood in Jacksonville.
-The community experienced a 12.45% year-over-year growth and currently has a population of over 8,000.
+The community experienced a 12.45% year-over-year growth and currently has a population close to 9,000.
 Out of 169 neighborhoods in Jacksonville, Niche ranks Southside Estates 54th as the top neighborhood for young professionals, 58th for the most diverse community, and 63rd for the lowest cost of living.

 According to Niche, the neighborhood has a median home value of $111,144, and the average rent is $1,104/mo.